micheledusi/Deckz/README.md

 As can be seen in the example above, the cards are displayed in an arc shape, with the first card on the left and the last card on the right.
 To customize such display, you can use the following parameters:
 - `angle`: The angle of the arc in degrees.
 The default is `30deg`, which creates a gentle arc.
 Higher values will create a wider arc, while lower values will create a tighter arc.
-- `width`: The width of the hand in centimeters.
+- `width`: The width of the hand.
 This determines how far apart the cards will be spaced.
 The default is `10cm`.
 More precisely, the width is the distance between the centers of the first and last card in the hand.
-- `noise`: a number between `0` and `1` that determines how much the cards are scattered in random directions.
+- `noise`: A number between `0` and `1` that determines how much the cards are scattered in random directions.
 A value of `0` means no noise, while a value of `1` means maximum noise.
 Higher values are permitted, but they will result in a more chaotic distribution of cards.
 Default is `none`, which corresponds to `0` (no random displacement).
-- `format`: the format of the cards in the deck.
+- `format`: The format of the cards in the deck.
 It can be any of the formats described above, such as `inline`, `mini`, `small`, `medium`, `large`, or `square`.
 The default is `medium`.

 ![Example of a hand with different parameters.](docs/img/hand_comparison.png)